-On June 21, 1788, the Constitution became the official governing document of the United States of America when New Hampshire became the ninth of 13 states to ratify it.
+On June 21, 1788, the Constitution became the official framework of the government of the United States of America when New Hampshire became the ninth of 13 states to ratify it.
 The journey to ratification, however, was a long and arduous process.

 Until the new Constitution was ratified, the country was governed by the Articles of Confederation.
-The document was tailored to a newly formed nation made of states acting as independent countries, and it quickly became clear to America’s leaders that future stability required a stronger, more centralized government.
+That document was tailored to a newly formed nation made of states acting more like independent, sovereign countries, and it quickly became clear to some of America’s leaders that future stability required a stronger, more centralized government.
 New York’s Alexander Hamilton thus led the call for a constitutional convention to reevaluate the nation’s governing document.
-The Confederation Congress endorsed his initiative, and representatives from all 13 states were subsequently invited to convene in Philadelphia on May 25, 1787, to participate in the convention.
+The Confederation Congress endorsed his initiative, and representatives from all 13 states were subsequently invited to convene in Philadelphia on May 25, 1787, to participate in the Convention.

 Hamilton and James Madison led the lobbying efforts for votes in favor of ratifying the Constitution.
 With assistance from John Jay, they produced the 85 essays known as “The Federalist Papers” that explained and defended how the proposed new government would function.
-The essays were published in newspapers nationwide and were pivotal to securing ratification.
+The essays were published in newspapers nationwide.

 The first state to ratify the Constitution was Delaware on December 7, 1787, followed by Pennsylvania, New Jersey, Georgia, and Connecticut.
 Some states voiced opposition to the Constitution on the grounds that it did not provide protection for rights such as freedom of speech, religion, and press.
 However, the terms of the Massachusetts Compromise reached in February 1788 stipulated that amendments to that effect—what became the Bill of Rights—would be immediately proposed.
 The constitution was subsequently ratified by Massachusetts, Maryland, South Carolina, and, finally, New Hampshire.